 What is a trade mark?

 A trade mark is a word, slogan, symbol, design or combination of these elements.
 It serves to identify and distinguish the goods or services of one party from others.
 The purpose of a trade mark is to prevent unfair competition by applying a test of consumer confusion and providing rights and remedies to the owner of the trade mark.
 For more information, read Trade marks and passing off.
+For more information on the trade mark registration process, read How to register a trade mark.

 What is a trade mark licence?